edgio-docs/edgio-docs/guides/applications/v7/security/dashboard.md

 ## <a id="threats-view" />WAF Events View {/*waf-events-view*/}

-A WAF event occurs when an access rule, custom rule, or managed rule is violated.
+A WAF event occurs when an access rule, API security configuration, custom rule, or managed rule is violated.
 It allows you to:

 -   Visualize the time periods during which your site and web applications are most heavily targeted.
 -   Understand the variety, frequency, and severity of illegitimate traffic.